chaubes/k8s-kubeadm-ansible/README.md

   - `pip install ansible ipaddr netaddr`
 - Change the directory to `k8s-cluster-kubeadm`
   - `cd k8s-cluster-kubeadm`
-- Create a directory `roles` in the current directory
-  - `mkdir roles`
 - Execute the following command to install ansible-role-linux-kubernetes from ansible-galaxy
   - `ansible-galaxy install git+https://github.com/garutilorenzo/ansible-role-linux-kubernetes.git -p roles/`

 ### Prepare the Ansible hosts inventory file
 - Copy `inventory/k8s-cluster/k8s-hosts_example.ini` to `inventory/k8s-cluster/k8s-hosts.ini`
+- You can get the details of the VMs provisioned with Vagrant by executing the following command from the `vms` directory
+  - `vagrant ssh-config`
 - Update the ansible hosts inventory file in `inventory/k8s-cluster/k8s-hosts.ini` as per your environment

 ### Update the Ansible role variables if required